publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch66/schV/m__us_usc_t42_s5084.md

     (a) __In general__

-        For each of the fiscal years 2010 through 2014, there are authorized to be appropriated for the administration of this chapter as provided for in subchapter IV of this chapter, 18 percent of the total amount appropriated under sections 5081 and 5082 of this title with respect to such year.
+        For each of the fiscal years 2010 through 2014, there are authorized to be appropriated for the administration of this chapter as provided for in subchapter IV, 18 percent of the total amount appropriated under sections 5081 and 5082 of this title with respect to such year.

     (b) __Evaluation__